haruheero/Pakhi_Srivastava_Girl_hackathon_Ideathon_Round/README.md

 9. Naviagte to `disaster-pred-frontend` repo.
 10. First install all dependencies by running `npm i`.
 11. Run command npm start.
-12. The fromntend will start to run on `localhost:3000`.
+12. The frontend will start to run on `localhost:3000`.
 13. Check out the predictions.
 ### Setup for sentiment analysis model
 1. Run the jupyter notebook `disaster-text-analysis.ipynb`